 MMM is a statistical approach that uses historical data — spend, revenue, external factors like seasonality — to estimate the contribution of each channel without relying on user-level tracking.
 It’s privacy-safe, doesn’t depend on cookies or click IDs, and gives you a macro view of channel efficiency.

+Understanding Meta’s Andromeda algorithm helps explain how their ad delivery system works under the hood.
 Meta itself now offers Robyn, an open-source MMM tool built on R, released under Meta’s Open Source program.
 It’s free, it’s surprisingly good for a brand doing $5M+ in revenue, and there’s no excuse not to use it.

 What MMM tells you: how much incremental revenue each channel drives at the macro level, and what the diminishing returns curve looks like for Meta spend specifically.